edneibach/LiveTickerPlotter/README.md

 Usage is simple.
 First you need to run the first and second cells, so it loads the modules and displays a dropdown from where you can select your ticker.

 Lastly, after you've selected your ticker, you only need to run the last cell and it will automatically plot a line plot.
 X axis is days ago, while the Y axis is the price itself.

 I plan on adding more charts containing more info to this notebook in the future.
+Please let me know if there's anything cool you'd like to see here!